 A course introducing the harmony of jazz and popular music and other modern music theories.
 This course will include sight singing and ear training as well as work in the electronic music studio.
-Meets four hours weekly.
+Meets four hours weekly including MUS 304L Musicianship IV Lab.
 Prerequisite: Minimum grade of C in MUS 204.